onkr0d/HackHarvard22-Repo/README.md

 # 🛠 Hack Harvard 2022 Ctrl Alt Create 🛠
-# 🎵 Dynamic Listening Enhancing Experience 🎵
+# 🎵 Dynamic Playlist Curation 🎵

 ## 🌟 Highlights

-- Mobile Application
+- Mobile application
-- Playlist assorted based on various metrics
-- Flutter as Frontend, Flutter and Python as Backend
+- Flutter SDK, Dart as Frontend and Python as Backend
+- Uses Spotify REST API
-- Machine Learning model for emotional analysis
+- Facial recognition machine learning model to discern a person's emotional state
+- Playlist assorted based on emotional state, current time, weather, and location metrics

 ## ℹ️ Overview

-Some days feel like nothing but good vibes, while some make you feel like you're on the edge of it all.
+Some days feel like nothing but good vibes, while some make you feel like .
 But throught it all, music has been by your side to give you an encompassing experience.
-The Dynamic Listening Enhancing Experience app makes you snap a quick pic of yourself, analyze your current mood, and incorporates other metrics to determine the best songs that are fit just for you!
-It's a great way to discover songs that we know will fit your mood.
-We hope you'll enjoy the 10-song playlsit that we've created especially for you!
+The Dynamic Playlist Curation app allows you to snap a quick pic of yourself, analyzes your current mood, and incorporates other metrics to determine the best songs that are fit just for you!
+It's a great way to discover songs that sounds just right at the right time.
+We hope you'll enjoy the 10-song playlist that we've created especially for you!

 ### ✍️ Authors

 Ivan

 Jason